 I did, however, photograph the iguana farm, our glass-bottom boat ride, and lots of other beach adventures.
 The island was hilly and lush, and we had such a peaceful, wonderful time there.
 One of my favorite things were the mangrove trees; mangroves are salt-tolerant plants, and Roatan had lots of these trees growing densely right out into the ocean.
 Kyle and I took a kayak out to look at them.

-little dock, where I had to speak into an intercom to call for a boat to take me across to a little island where the wellness center was.
+When I went for my scheduled massage, I arrived at a little dock, where I had to speak into an intercom to call for a boat to take me across to a little island where the wellness center was.
 We took a water taxi to a quirky, little restaurant called, “Hole in the Wall.”
 We watched a lot of wonderful sunsets, swam in the pool and in the ocean (where I demonstrated my ability to do a handstand), and drank the local beverage – a Monkey LaLa.
 It was a perfect winter getaway!

-when I am brave enough to try breathing through that strange equipment so that I can experience the unique perspective of the underwater world.
+I did not try scuba-diving this time, although we were so close to the reef that it was very tempting!
+But it made me think that it is a long wonderful life, and I will look forward to the day when I am brave enough to try breathing through that strange equipment so that I can experience the unique perspective of the underwater world.
 It seems a lot like flying in the way you can move through space without having to have your feet on the ground.
 I like that!
 For now, I’ll enjoy just pondering it, and looking at my shots from the glass-bottom boat.

 You can view all of th